Updated on 18 June 2015.

 Different rules apply to tickets issued by public officials (police officers or council workers) and private companies (multi-storey car parks, supermarkets, hospitals and retail parks etc.) so before you decide which course of action to take, you need to find out who issued your parking ticket it.

 It should be clear if your ticket has been issued by the council or police and you will need to take a different approach if you want to contest it.
-Find out how to do this by reading our guide: How To Appeal Against a Parking Ticket.

 If the ticket is from a private company the complaints process is less formal and the company issuing the ticket will have no legal right to demand payment from you.